Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation: Related work

-\paragraph{Molecule Generation.} According to different representations, existing molecular generation models can be categorized into four major groups: string-based, image-based, 2D graph-based, and 3D structure-based methods.
-The most common molecular string representation is Simplified Molecular Input Line Entry System (SMILES)~\citep{weininger1988smiles}, where many existing language models (such as RNN and Transformer) can be reused for molecular generation tasks~\citep{grisoni2020bidirectional, arus2019randomized, schoenmaker2023uncorrupt,brahmavar2024generating}.
-2D molecular image representations~\citep{walters2020applications} and graph representations~\citep{lim2020scaffold, jin2018junction} employ CNNs and GNNs respectively for more information than string representations.
-However, they do not take into account the 3D structure and equivariant properties of molecules, so the generation quality is not as good as the 3D representation model~\citep{GraphBP, peng2022pocket2mol, targetdiff, xu2021geodiff, guan2023decompdiff, huang2024binddm}.
+Existing molecular generation models can be categorized into four groups: string-based, image-based, 2D graph-based, and 3D structure-based.
+The most common molecular string representation is SMILES~\citep{weininger1988smiles}, where researchers can reuse language models like RNN and Transformer and quickly apply them to molecular generation tasks following the text approach~\citep{schoenmaker2023uncorrupt,brahmavar2024generating}.
+For example, researchers trained RNN and its variants on randomized SMILES strings to improve the uniqueness of generated molecules~\citep{grisoni2020bidirectional,arus2019randomized} and ChatMol empowered large language model for conversational molecular design diagram~\citep{zeng2024chatmol}.
+2D molecular image representations~\citep{walters2020applications} and 2D graph representations~\citep{lim2020scaffold, jin2018junction} employed CNNs and GNNs respectively for more atom connection information than string representations.
+Recently, structure-based models like GraphBP, Pocket2Mol, and diffusion models took the 3D structure and equivariant properties of molecules into account, showing advantages in molecular affinity~\citep{GraphBP, peng2022pocket2mol, targetdiff, guan2023decompdiff, huang2024binddm}.
+Our work follows the same denoising theory of diffusion models, but adopts a new training framework (i.e., the adaptive sampling strategy) to improve the generation quality.